sangttruong/incomevis/README.md

 </div>

-Interactive graph (top) and dynamic graph (bottom) is implement in JavaScript AmChart and Python Matplotlib, respectively.
-More instant examples of interactive graphs can be found at [research.depauw.edu/econ/incomevis](research.depauw.edu/econ/incomevis).
-Animated graphs with better control can be generated in a (preferably local) Python environment (for example, see [this notebook](https://colab.research.google.com/drive/1JtPi9w6ecJ-u8gdIiQlgcvgjWjb6XrpI?usp=sharing)).
  A completed and separated page for gallery will be available soon!

 ## Contact
 Any question, feedback, or comment can be directed to [sangtruong_2021@depauw.edu](sangtruong_2021@depauw.edu) or [hbarreto@depauw.edu](hbarreto@depauw.edu).